 try it with ghee (clarified butter) instead of oil, sliced onions, and ginger paste (full recipe here)

-After all the soup, turkey, and holiday food, it’s time for something a bit simpler.
-Until, of course, the next holiday comes along.
 The market had some beautiful Campari tomatoes on sale, right next to the fresh mozzarella.
 I couldn’t resist.
 So, I put that together with some basil, leftover roast chicken, and a fresh loaf of ciabatta bread.
 Voila!
-The chicken caprese panini sandwich.
+The chicken caprese salad panini sandwich.

 I started with leftover roast chicken, so I didn’t need to make the chicken.
 If you already have cooked chicken, just pop it into the sandwich.
 Some leftover rotisserie chicken would work nicely.
 All you have to do now is grill the bread, melt the cheese, and add the tomatoes and basil.